JamieS56/Milestone-Project-4/README.md

 1. Be able to book tickets.
 2. Be able to see when games are and the scores of previouse games.
 3. See player stats.
+4. Not have to put in my details every time I pay for tickets.
+5. Not have to create an account to use the service.
+6. See my previously booked tickets.

 ### My Goals:

 1. Have a responsive website.
 2. Player carosel on home page.
+3. Base functionality eg. creating edditing and deleting data works without any problems.